Challenge: Develop new customer services to drive growth and increase revenues.

 As a first step, Bricofer chose to virtualize its IT landscape, which would remove the dependency between specific applications and the physical hardware, and selected Microsoft® Hyper-V® virtualization technologies.
 Switching to an all-virtual environment would enable much greater system flexibility, simplify management and control, and allow Bricofer to select the best possible underlying infrastructure.

 Subsequently, Bricofer looked for an integrated computing, networking and storage platform to support its new virtualized environment.
-After evaluating offerings from several vendors, Bricofer selected HDS and Atinet to design a fully customized solution based on a combination of performance, agility, security and cost-efficiency.
+After evaluating offerings from several vendors, Bricofer selected Hitachi and Atinet to design a fully customized solution based on a combination of performance, agility, security and cost-efficiency.
 Bricofer deployed a fully converged solution based on Hitachi Unified Compute Platform (UCP) for Microsoft® Private Cloud (formerly Hitachi Unified Compute Platform for Microsoft® Hyper-V®), built on Hitachi Compute Blade 500 and Hitachi Unified Storage 110.

 Currently deploying the solution, Bricofer has already noticed a boost in the agility, accuracy and speed with which it can now access increasingly large volumes of data and manage internal operations, such as logistics and inventory.